 I look forward to finishing Graham’s book.
 Guess what – I have signed up for his newsletter.
+Oh the irony!

-Background: Graham Allcott
+Author background: Graham Allcott

 Founder of Think Productive (@thinkproductive), Graham Allcott is an entrepreneur, author, speaker and podcaster, coaching strategies for business and time management.
 He is host of the podcast Beyond Busy.
 His book was first published by Icon Books Publication in 2014, and totally revised in 2019 because of the advances in technology.